 If you have never been called these things, there is yet time.
 Practice your Wild Woman. ~ Clarissa Pinkola Estes

-I’m going to add one more one-liner that I’ve put on this blog many times before because it can never be said enough:
+Another one-liner that I’ve put on this site many times before because it can never be said enough:

 Discover more from Beyond Meds: Alternatives to Psychiatry